 The 4-inch angular stone and landscaping fabric comprising the Lower Swale and the excess gravel spread on the 444 sq. ft of substrate north of the Lower Swale (referred to as Restoration Area 2), will be removed and disposed off-site.
-Minor grading of the substrate in Restoration Area 2 will be done as needed to remove remnants of any channel topography from the landscape.
+Minor grading of the substrate in Restoration Area 2 will be done as needed to remove or reduce remnants of any channel topography from the landscape.
 Grading may be performed using hand tools and/or the equipment discussed below as needed to complete the work.
 Biodegradable, wildlife-friendly erosion control blanket will be installed overtop the former Lower Swale footprint after completion of any necessary grading.
+Additionally, a minimum of two coir logs will be installed across the former footprint of the Lower Swale footprint at the approximate locations shown on Sheet 3 of Attachment B. Coir logs will be held in place using crossing wooden stakes rather than staking through the coir log itself, to maintain the integrity of the coir log.

 Please see Sheet 4 in Attachment B for specifications on the erosion control blanket to be used and its installation.

 Restoration of vegetation cover in Restoration Area 2 will be achieved through the combined installation of live stakes (or tubelings, depending on time of work) of silky dogwood (Cornus amomum) and pussy willow (Salix discolor) within the former footprint of the Lower Swale and shrub plantings of meadowsweet (Spiraea alba var. latifolia) in the area previously spread with gravel.
-Live stakes will be installed through the erosion control blanket.
+Live stakes will be installed through the erosion control blanket with sufficient space left between them and the coir logs discussed above so that the coir log is not pressing up against or touching the live stakes.
 As with Restoration Area 1, the custom Project Seed Mix will be spread over the substrate following completion of live stake and shrub installation, then covered with a light layer of weed-free straw.
 Please see Sheets 6 through 8 in Attachment B for specifications regarding the project seed mix, live stakes and shrubs, their installation, and the estimated numbers required for Restoration Area 2.